 You need to get professional help right away

 If you’re dating, or married to an alcoholic, whether you have children or not you need to get into a professional right away.
+If you want to know how to stay married to an alcoholic professional help is essential.
 If the professional has a great background and training, they will tell you the very same thing I’m telling you right now: if you don’t set boundaries and consequences nothing will ever change.
 If you do not demand their sobriety, they will continue to drink for the rest of their lives.
 That’s the odds.

 It’s up to you.
 But I wouldn’t waste time with someone that isn’t serious about getting sober.
 Love is not enough to save a relationship.
 You need common sense, and in this case, sobriety from both alcoholism and the Addiction called codependency, in order to get out of the chaos and drama and into a healthy relationship.
 If not now?
 When?